dseguy/changedBehavior/behavior/linted_enum.rst

 ______
 .. code-block:: output

-   Fatal error: Duplicate value in enum A for cases A and B in /in/Q2L1K on line 5
+   Fatal error: Duplicate value in enum A for cases A and B

 After